mamantoha/upload_io/README.md

 `UploadIO` instances can be used directly as the request body in `HTTP::Client` requests.
 Since it implements the `IO` interface, `HTTP::Client` can read from it just like any other `IO` object.

-It supports chunked uploads with a built-in progress callback.
+It supports chunked uploads with a built-in progress callback and provides flexible upload cancellation through either a callback or direct method call.

 ## Installation